 With the aid of a seed grant from the then Tees Valley Rural Community Council and technical support from Redcar & Cleveland Borough Council, a new bid to the Heritage Lottery Fund was submitted in August 2014.
 This was a “Round 1” bid to the Townscape Heritage programme.
 A development grant of £69,200 was approved by the Heritage Lottery Fund in February 2015, allowing Skelton Villages Civic Pride and its partners to rent a shop on the High Street, employ a project manager and a range of specialist consultants, and develop a detailed proposal for the High Street, together with a range of supporting activities.

 This Round 2 proposal was submitted to the Heritage Lottery Fund in March 2016.
 The proposal was accepted in June 2016.
-The award from Heritage Lottery Fund is for £952,200 out of a total cost of £1.374 million.
-Redcar & Cleveland Borough Council are contributing over £271,000.
-Skelton Villages Civic Pride, Skelton and Gilling Estates, Skelton and Brotton Parish Council, and local businesses are contributing the balance.
+The award from Heritage Lottery Fund was for £952,200 out of a total cost of £1.374 million.
+Redcar & Cleveland Borough Council contributed over £271,000.
+Skelton Villages Civic Pride, Skelton and Gilling Estates, Skelton and Brotton Parish Council, and local businesses contributed the balance.

 Formal “Permission to Start” was given by the Heritage Lottery Fund on 29th July 2016.

 Implementing the project

-We are implementing the project through a Partnership.
-Skelton Villages Civic Pride as the community group in Skelton which originated the project will continue to provide the “Community Lead”.
-This will be the means by which line management will be achieved for the employed staff of the project.
-The group has itself raised a significant match funding contribution to the project out of proportion to its size.
+The project was implemented through a Partnership.
+Skelton Villages Civic Pride as the community group in Skelton which originated the project provided the “Community Lead”.
+This was the means by which line management was achieved for the employed staff of the project.
+The group raised a significant match funding contribution to the project out of all proportion to its size.

 Our partners & their roles: